Two real cases of indirect sex discrimination at work and how things turned out

 There are 9 protected characteristics under the Equality Act 2010 - one of which is sex.
 Sex discrimination can be quite subtle, for example in cases of indirect discrimination.

 We look at a couple of different examples of indirect sex discrimination that have been brought to the Employment Tribunal.
 Both cases involve working parents who needed to adjust their working patterns on return from maternity leave.
-One of the claims succeeded and the other failed - we’ll look at the reasons why.
+One of the claims succeeded and the other could still go either way - we’ll look at the reasons why.

 Example 1: a successful indirect sex discrimination case